 - 2.67 (B-) average in 6A:001/ACCT:2100 Introduction to Financial Accounting and 6A:002/ACCT:2200 Managerial Accounting

-- passing score on the writing assessment test
+- passing score on the writing skills assessment

 After You Are Admitted